-The Urban Center Housing Tax Increment Financing (UCH-TIF) Program is a statutory program authorizing cities and towns to promote housing and commercial development, including affordable housing, in commercial centers through tax increment financing.
+The Urban Center Housing Tax Increment Financing (UCH-TIF) Program is a statutory program authorizing cities and towns to promote housing and commercial development.
 The UCH-TIF Program provides real estate exemptions on all or part of the increased value (the "Increment") of improved real estate.
-Such development must be primarily residential.
 Tax increment financing may be combined with grants and loans from local, state and federal development programs.
-The Department of Housing & Community Development's (DHCD) Division of Community Services is responsible for the operation and administration of the UCH-TIF Program, including review and approval of all UCH-TIF applications.
+The Department of Housing & Community Development's (DHCD) Division of Community Services is responsible for the operation and administration of the UCH-TIF Program.

 DHCD will review and approve all UCH-TIF Zones and UCH-TIF Plans, as well as each individual UCH-TIF Agreement in order to ensure compliance with program requirements set out in the UCH-TIF statute, regulations and program guidelines.

-Before submitting an application for approval of a UCH-TIF Zone and a UCH-TIF Plan to DHCD, a municipality must implement a local review and approval process.
+Before submitting an application for approval of a UCH-TIF Zone and a UCH-TIF Plan to DHCD, a city or town must go through a local review and approval process.
 The steps of this process must conform to the regulatory requirements specified under 760 CMR 58.04, "Local Approval Process".
-Contact the Division of Community Services at 617-573-1400 for more information and specific application instructions.
+Contact the Division of Community Services at 617-573-1400 for more information.

 Massachusetts Office of Business Development/Economic Development Incentive Prog (EDIP)